Rhys ab Owen: Political career

 ab Owen stood for Plaid Cymru in the 2017 Cardiff Council election in the Canton ward, where he increased the Plaid Cymru vote from 910 to 2,105, narrowly losing to the winning Labour candidates.

 Later, ab Owen stood in the 2021 Senedd election as a Plaid Cymru candidate for Cardiff West, competing against the incumbent MS and First Minister Mark Drakeford (Welsh Labour).
 Drakeford retained his seat in Cardiff West, with ab Owen finishing third behind Drakeford and the Conservative candidate, Sean Driscoll.
 However, ab Owen was elected as a Member of the Senedd for South Wales Central, alongside fellow regional Plaid Cymru candidate Heledd Fychan, by virtue of topping the regional list of Plaid Cymru candidates in the region.

 Upon reaching the Senedd, ab Owen became Plaid Cymru's constitution and justice spokesperson.

+ab Owen is a member of the Senedd petitions committee.
+He also is a member of cross-party groups on beer and pubs, dementia, digital rights and democracy, faith, lung health, policing, Public and Commercial Services Union (the Senedd's relationship with it) and rented housing and leasehold properties.

+Inappropriate Conduct and Suspension

 On 8 November 2022, ab Owen was suspended from Plaid Cymru, pending an investigation by the Senedd's standards watchdog over an alleged breach of the code of conduct.
+On 6 March 2024, the Senedd's Standards of Conduct Committee recommended that ab Owen be suspended from the Senedd for 42 sitting days after finding that he had "inappropriately touched" a woman on a night out and twice called her a "bitch".
+On 13 March 2024, the Senedd agreed to suspended the member according to the Standards of Conduct Committee's recommendation.
+He was allowed to return to the Senedd on the 15 May 2024, after his suspension concluded.
+His case has prompted calls for a recall system to be implemented for the Senedd.
+In July 2024, he was expelled from Plaid Cymru, with the party stating he would not be able to re-apply for two years.